univention/dovecot-connector/README.souvap.md

 > SouvAP, on the other hand has access to
 > [Univention Directory Listener](https://docs.software-univention.de/developer-reference/5.0/en/listener/index.html)
-> , which can be adapted to work with the base code of the `dovecot-connector`.
+> , which can be adapted to work with the base code of the `dovecot-connector` and runs on a container continuously.

 ### Variables